mfbrantner/send-to-qbt/README.md

 PASSWORD="qbt_password"
 ```

-Make sure to make the file permissions as restrictive as possible, as to not leak your credentials.
+Make sure to make the file permissions as restrictive as possible to avoid leaking your credentials.

 ---